The Greatest Raider of them all.

 Other than Al Davis, NO ONE ever made an impact on the Oakland Raiders like Ron Wolf did.

 When you ask a Raider fan who is the greatest Raider of all time, you will get several different answers.
 Maybe you will hear Ken Stabler, Art Shell or Gene Upshaw.
 Some may say Tim Brown or Marcus Allen or any of the other all time Raider greats like Jim Otto.
 In reality though, the greatest Raider of them all is Ron Wolf.
-If you are under 30 years old you are saying, “Who is Ron Wolf?”
+Some under 30 years old are saying, “Who is Ron Wolf?”

-Ron Wolf was one of the greatest evaluators of talent in the history of the NFL and now takes his place among the games greatest, being voted into the hall of fame.
-He was in charge of the draft and player personnel moves starting in 1963 for the Oakland Raiders.
-He was Al Davis quiet right hand man.
+Ron Wolf was Oakland’s Player Personnel Director and one of the greatest evaluators of talent in the history of the NFL and he now takes his place among the games greatest, recently being voted into the Pro Football Hall of Fame.
+He was the architect of the great Raider and Packer teams and was in charge of the draft and player moves starting in 1963.
+Few teams in history had a better scout team lead by Wolf.

 Wolf was the perfect fit to team up with Al Davis.
-He was the strong silent type who didn’t compete for attention with Mr. Davis.
+He was the strong silent type who didn’t compete for attention.
 It is fairly common knowledge that Wolf was one of the few people that Al Davis actually listened to, and followed.
-Under Wolf the Raiders scouting team was the best in football.
-Many of the great Raiders of all time like Stabler, Shell, Upshaw, Tatum and Cliff Branch were all key choices by Ron Wolf.
-Wolf and Davis had no peers when it came to drafting and picking up castoffs that other teams gave up on.
+Many of the great Raiders of all time like Stabler, Shell, Upshaw, Tatum, Villapiano and Cliff Branch were all key choices by Ron Wolf.
+Wolf and Davis had no peers when picking up castoffs that other teams gave up on.

-Wolf went on to be the architect of the Bucs.
-His first 3 drafts included hall of famer Leroy Selmon, the great USC running back Ricky Bell (whose career was cut short tragically by a terminal illness which took his life in 1984) and QB Doug Williams who eventually became the first black quarterback to ever win the Super bowl with the Washington Redskins.
-With these 3 key players they are still the fastest expansion team in the history of the post merger era to win a division, a playoff game, and host an NFC championship game.
+In 1975 Wolf took the job of Vice President of Operations for the expansion Tampa Bay Buccaneers.
+He went on to be the architect of the Bucs great early teams.
+His first draft included one of the greatest defensive lineman of all time Lee Roy Selmon and his brother Dewey, along with future 49er HOF QB Steve Young.
+In the second draft he selected the great USC running back Ricky Bell (whose career was cut short tragically by a terminal illness which took his life in 1984) and 12 year NFL starter Charley Hannah who played 6 years with the Raiders and won a Super Bowl v.s.
+Washington.
+With these key players, Tampa Bay is still the fastest expansion team in the history of the post merger era to win a division, a playoff game, and host an NFC championship game.

-What changed the NFL and the Raiders forever was in 1982, when Dallas Owner Tex Schramm asked the NFL competition committee to hold an evaluation time for all of the players, so all of the teams can evaluate them at the same time.
+What changed the NFL and the Raiders forever was in 1982, when Dallas Owner Tex Schramm asked the NFL competition committee to hold an evaluation time for all of the players together, so all of the teams can evaluate them at the same time.
 Before that, teams had the option to share notes, films, and evaluations.
 Now players would be timed and rated on basic exercises and drills in gym shorts at the NFL combines.
-Al Davis loved it, especially the speed times.
-Ron Wolf, considering the Raiders evaluation of players to be superior, hated it.
+Al Davis loved it, especially the 40 yard dash times which was his main tool when drafting a player.
+Ron Wolf considered the Raiders evaluation of players to be superior so he hated it.
 When he was asked once why he doesn’t share information or films with the rest of the league he said, “why would we; we know more than everyone else”.
 A true Raider.

-As time went on in the 80’s their relationship strained.
-While Mr. Davis was obsessed with speed at wide receiver and defensive back, Wolf stuck to his roots of shoring up the defensive and offensive line.
-In the 70’s Al Davis coined the phrase, “the quarterback must go down, and must go down hard”.
-The key to that was a strong defensive front seven but Al Davis had gone away from that formula, obsessing about speedy defensive backs.
+As time went on in the 80’s their relationship became strained.
+The draft became a mini war between the two.
+In the 70’s they both often said, “the quarterback must go down, and go down hard”.
+The key to that was a strong defensive front seven but Al Davis had gone away from that formula.

-In his 9 years as GM of the packers, Wolf had helped lead them to the second best record in the NFL (second only to Bill Walsh’s 49ers) and two Super Bowl appearances with one Super Bowl win.
+In his 9 years as GM of the Packers, Wolf helped lead them to the second best record in the NFL (second only to Bill Walsh’s 49er’s) and two Super Bowl appearances with one Super Bowl win.